-- Demonstrate outstanding or satisfactory use a wide range of instructional practices, approaches, methods and curriculum materials to support reading and writing instruction.
+- Use a wide range of instructional practices, approaches, methods and curriculum materials to support reading and writing instruction.

-- Demonstrate outstanding or satisfactory use of a variety of assessment tools and practices to plan and evaluate effective reading instruction.
+- Use of a variety of assessment tools and practices to plan and evaluate effective reading instruction.

-- Demonstrate understanding and awareness of how to create and engage their students in literacy practices that develop awareness, understanding, respect and valuing of differences in society.
+- Create and engage their students in literacy practices that develop awareness, understanding, respect and valuing of differences in society.

-- Demonstrate an outstanding or satisfactory ability to create a literate environment that fosters reading and writing by integrating foundational knowledge, use of instructional practices, approaches and methods, curriculum materials and the appropriate use of assessments.
+- Create a literate environment that fosters reading and writing by integrating foundational knowledge, use of instructional practices, approaches and methods, curriculum materials and the appropriate use of assessments.

 - View professional development as a career long effort and responsibility.